sumampouw/Project_FIFA_MoneyBall/README.md

 ![photo](https://github.com/sumampouw/Project_FIFA_MoneyBall/blob/main/Images/fin.jpeg)

-The analysis has successfully answered all the questions and has provided an insight about the data and more.
-Information is everything, hence having it we can create, model, and predict to have the best outcomes possibles. :wink:
+The analysis has successfully answered all the questions and has provided an insight into the data and more.
+Information is everything; hence, we can create, model, and predict to have the best outcomes possible. :wink: